Gemini

 The iOS and Android apps mirror the clean desktop aesthetic.
 You can buy and sell, view your portfolio, set recurring purchases, and adjust security such as two-factor authentication.

 ActiveTrader is not available on mobile, so advanced charting and lower maker/taker tiers require the web platform.
-App store ratings are strong on iOS (4.8) and decent on Android (3.9), with the difference likely tied to device-specific bugs.
+Reported app store ratings are strong on iOS (4.8) and decent on Android (3.9), with the difference potentially reflecting device-specific issues.

 Gemini Exchange Key Features and Services